WinthropUniversity/UbuntuDockerConfig-CSCI210/ReadMe.md

 # Docker Ubuntu Image for Winthrop University, CSCI 210

-I added this pointless line to the readme.

-Paul Added this line to the readme. <-- remove this

 ## Overview
 Docker is a tool that allows you to deploy linux "containers" on a variety of machines.
 These are similar to virtual machines in the sense that each container execution runs in its own space, making it easy to deploy images across a variety of platforms.